MircoDeAndreis/25-26/LAB_RIP_II_OSPF/LAB_OSPF_II.md

 **Question 5:** On an ABR, run `show ip ospf database router` for area 0.0.0.0 and 1.1.1.1.
 How many link state databases do you observe?

-**Question 6:** Modify interface cost on backbone link (e.g., eth1 to 50).
+**Question 6:** Modify interface cost on backbone link (e.g., eth0 on bb0 to 50).
 Re-run traceroute from router r2 in the stub area.
 Explain how inter-area reconvergence takes place, and measure how long it takes.

 ## ABR and Path Types